 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-This condition most frequently affects young women, who may struggle to stay active.
-We all know that fitness is important for good health, but when people with POTS exercise, they may feel dizzy — or they may even pass out.
+Dizziness can also be a sign of postural orthostatic tachycardia syndrome (POTS).
+This condition most frequently affects young women who may struggle to stay active.
+People with POTS who exercise can feel dizzy or even pass out.

-Although it may be more difficult to exercise, there are ways to help offset these challenges, says exercise physiologist Michael Crawford, Manager of Cardiac Rehabilitation at Cleveland Clinic.
-He says it’s important to find ways to exercise because it increases blood volume, the size and strength of the heart and its pumping action.
+But there are ways to help offset these challenges.
+Crawford emphasizes it’s important to find ways to exercise because it increases blood volume, the size and strength of the heart and its pumping action.

-“Most people I work with see some sort of improvement with exercise; they may still have symptoms, but they occur less frequently,” he says.
-“However, I see mixed results.
-I have had young college students return to competitive athletics after treatment.
-Other people make minimal progress.”
+“Most people I work with see some sort of improvement with exercise — they may still have symptoms but they occur less frequently,” he says.

-He says the important thing is to follow all of your treatment strategies if you have POTS.
-This includes taking prescribed medication, increasing fluids, wearing compression stockings and adding in some kind of physical activity.
+The important thing is to follow all of your treatment strategies if you have POTS.
+This includes taking your medication, increasing fluids, wearing compression stockings and gradually increasing physical activity over time.

 Newer research suggests that aerobic exercises that are not as gravitationally challenging are best for people with POTS.

-To work toward this, Mr. Crawford suggests that for the first three to four weeks, do semi-recumbent work at a moderate intensity level.
-You can gradually increase that intensity, then progress to something more upright like a stationary cycle.
-Use that for three to four weeks.
+For the first three to four weeks try a semi-recumbent work at a moderate intensity level.
+You can gradually increase that intensity then progress to something more upright like a stationary cycle for another 3 or 4 weeks.

-On the other hand, he suggests that you stay away from free weights because a dizzy spell can increase chances you might drop the weight.
+“If that works well I transition people to a treadmill or elliptical machine.
+You’ll need to make sure you aren’t working too intensely.
+Once you’re feeling better, you can begin to work out normally,” he says.
+He suggests you stay away from free weights because a dizzy spell can increase chances you might drop the weight.
 Also, avoid high-intensity work or exercises with a rapid change in position.

 Here is how people with POTS can build up their workout schedule: